Apply for Jobs & Internships: https://webapp.stthomas.edu/careerdevelopment/joblistings/index.htm

 - Don’t state what can be found elsewhere in your application

-- Don’t right about why you want a law degree, about another person, a trip, how you want to save the world, or an excuse
+- Don’t write about why you want a law degree, about another person, a trip, how you want to save the world, or an excuse

 - Don’t reference high school